 Like many high-riskies, I'm emerging from the lock-down like a hesitant hedgehog.
 Clearly, five months of hibernation has taken its toll, if these latest photos are anything to go by!

 Sky and Clodagh had a short-back-and-sides in the nick of time.
-Their clipped coats have helped them keep cool during a tropical heatwave.
+Their clipped coats have helped to keep them cool during a tropical heatwave.
 We've been enjoying our paddles in the Broads and making friends at the beach - photos promised before the end of the month!

 Clodagh's daily patrol of the garden has alerted us to several mouse nests.
 We're both fascinated by one cute and cocky field mouse in particular.
 I'm flattered he thinks my garden is a field!
 Clodagh also fancies herself as a cricket hunter, with limited success.